Broken Outlet Box Screw Hole

 BROKEN OUTLET BOX SCREW HOLE REPAIR

-There is a product now available that would have made the replacement of the existing electrical box unnecessary.
+There is a product available that would have made the replacement of the existing electrical box unnecessary.
 I haven’t used it yet, but it is an easy fix to a broken screw hole.
 Look at the G-Clip for a simple plastic outlet box screw hole repair.

-There are few options for repairing a broken screw hole on a plastic electrical box.
+There are a few options for repairing a broken screw hole in a plastic electrical box.
 My standard choice was to replace the electrical box.
 The G-Clip gives me the option to repair it if possible.
 Sometimes the electrical box is broken more than just the screw hole, so it would need replacing.

 REPLACE THE BROKEN OUTLET ELECTRICAL BOX